Skip to main content

 Journal

-Tempered, laminated, low-E, insulated, and low-iron — a plain-English guide to the architectural glass types shaping modern buildings and where each one actually belongs.
+Tempered, laminated, low-E, insulated, and low-iron — a plain-English guide to architectural glass types and where each one belongs.

 Architectural glass is not a single material.
 It is a family of engineered products, each tuned to solve a specific problem in the building envelope — safety, thermal performance, acoustics, security, or aesthetics.
 Choosing the wrong type is one of the most expensive specification mistakes in commercial and luxury residential construction, because glass is almost always installed before it is tested in the wild.